aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/working-with-symbologies/_index.md

 - **Storing business and personal data**.
 Nowadays, barcodes and specifically, QR codes, are widely used to store information about organizations and persons.
 In many cases, such barcode labels can be read simply by a smartphone and provide quick and simple access to information for any user.

 ## Symbology Definition
 Barcode symbology defines the way of encoding information in a barcode image.
-Each barcode symbology relies on a unique way of encoding data characters. **One-dimensional (1D)**, or linear, barcodes represent data by varying the width and spacing of parallel lines.
+Each barcode symbology relies on a unique way of encoding data characters.

+**One-dimensional (1D)**, or linear, barcodes represent data by varying the width and spacing of parallel lines.
 In general, a linear barcode is composed of a leading margin, start character, message characters, check character (if any), stop character, and a trailing margin.
-Based on this framework, all known symbologies constitute their own encoding principles.
+Based on this framework, all known symbologies define their own encoding principles.
 In 1D barcodes, bars represent binary digits (0 and 1) that may constitute various sequences to encode numbers from 0 to 9 and then get processed by a digital unit.
-The presence or absence of a bar of a particular width in a specific position in a sequence is read by the computer as 1 or 0, respectively.
+The presence or absence of a bar of a particular width in a specific position in a sequence is read by scanners as 1 or 0, respectively.

 **Two-dimensional (2D)** barcodes have been introduced to address the limitations of linear symbologies.
 2D barcodes are more complex and can include not only text data but also other types of information: price, quantity, web address, or image.
 They can be composed of rectangles, dots, hexagons, or other geometric patterns called matrix codes.
 By storing data both horizontally and vertically to form a square or rectangle, significantly more information can be encoded.
-Accordingly, encode much larger amounts of information compared with a typical 1D barcode.
-2D symbologies benefit from high readability and mitigating poor printing quality as they contain additional data so that even when one or more cells are damaged, the code is still readable.
+Accordingly, 2D barcodes encode much larger amounts of information compared with typical 1D symbologies.
+2D symbologies benefit from high readability and can mitigate poor printing quality as they contain additional data so that even if one or more cells are damaged, the barcode is still readable.

-**Postal barcodes** correspond to the other specific group of symbologies that are used exclusively by post services of different countries.
+**Postal barcodes** correspond to a specific group of symbologies that are used exclusively by post services of different countries.
 Unlike 1D barcodes, postal ones are created by varying the height of bars to encode information.
-In this way, a postal barcode represents a series of long and short bars that may be used to encode ZIP and ZIP+4 codes, delivery addresses, etc. Postal services use automated barcode scanning equipment to process and sort mail based on barcodes.
+In this way, a postal barcode represents a series of long and short bars that may be used to encode ZIP and ZIP+4 codes, delivery addresses, etc. Then, postal services use automated barcode scanning equipment to process and sort mail based on barcodes.

 ### Key Barcode Properties
 In substance, barcode symbologies are similar to file formats, as they define the following key barcode properties:
 - [**Data encryption format**](#dataencryption).
 Different barcode types are capable of encoding sets of characters with different limitations: only numerical digits, only alphabet and special characters, entire encodings, etc.
 - [**Data density**](#datadensity).
 Each symbology has a specified capacity of how much information can be encoded in a barcode.
 Accordingly, barcodes may have high or low data density.
 - [**Shape**](#shape).
 Barcode shapes can be rectangular, square, or adjusted to elongated spaces.
 - [**Recognition precision**](#precision).
-Some barcode types do not include checksum and corresponding controls, and thus, it is impossible to verify whether all data contained in a barcode have been recognized and decrypted correctly.
+Some 1D barcode types do not include checksum and corresponding controls, and thus it is impossible to verify whether all data contained in a barcode have been recognized and decrypted correctly.
 Such barcodes have low recognition precision.
 In contrast, 2D barcodes not only allow recovering partially corrupted data but also have high recognition precision because they provide mechanisms to guarantee that all barcode data have been read properly.

 ### Supported Symbologies
 All symbologies supported in ***Aspose.BarCode for .NET*** are outlined below.